-Meet the artist Vikram Dogra, and enjoy one last look at the exhibit.
+Meet the artist and take one last look at the exhibit.
 RSVP required: AIGclosingreception.eventbrite.com

 While supplies last • Drop-in • Free through March; Free with Admission starting April 1

 Bring your little nature lovers to QBG for a relaxing afternoon featuring nature-inspired stories, followed by a botanically themed craft activity.
 Recommended for ages 10 and under.
 Sponsored by the World Flower Children’s Foundation.

 Spring Garden ToursSaturday, April 1, Sunday, April 2, Saturday, May 6, Sunday, May 7, Saturday, June 3, Sunday, June 4, 1 to 2pm

 Free with Admission • Drop-in

 Explore seasonal garden highlights with our knowledgeable staff on the first weekend of each month.